boolean-uk/csharp-tdd-oop-bobs-bagels/domain_model.md

 Class: Basket		Method: AddProduct()					Use: Enum								case:As the manager,So we don't get any weird requests,I want customers to only be able to order things that we stock in our inventory.

+Class: Basket		Method: CalculateDiscount()		return: the discounts		case:	All bagels 6 for 2.49
+																				case:	All bagels 12 for 3.99
+																				case:	Coffe + bagel for 1.25
+																				case:	Fillings not included